velorex

 Velo what?
 Velorex — Czech it out!

-The most recent one, in Perth, had three rare Czech cars among the 350 or so other collector cars on display.
+At one in Perth, there were three rare Czech cars among the 350 or so other collector cars on display.

 There was a pristine Tatra Tatraplan of around 1960, a less than pristine Skoda Octavia Super, complete with period CS international plate, dating to circa 1962, and a Velorex.